 What is the historical context of "Garden at Sainte-Adresse"?

 "Garden at Sainte-Adresse" was painted in 1867, during a period when Claude Monet was exploring the effects of light and color in outdoor settings.
-This time marked the rise of Impressionism, a movement that sought to capture fleeting moments in nature.
+This work reflects the Impressionist movement's focus on capturing fleeting moments in nature.

-What techniques did Monet use in "Garden at Sainte-Adresse"?
+What artistic techniques did Monet use in "Garden at Sainte-Adresse"?

-What are the main themes represented in the painting?
+What are the main themes depicted in "Garden at Sainte-Adresse"?

 How does "Garden at Sainte-Adresse" reflect Impressionist ideals?